 - A filling may be placed in your tooth after the decayed portion is removed.
 The filling may help to protect your tooth from more decay.

 - Brush your teeth at least 2 times a day with fluoride toothpaste.

 - Use dental floss to clean between your teeth at least once a day.

 - Rinse your mouth with water or mouthwash after meals and snacks.

 - Chew sugarless gum after meals and snacks.

-- See your dentist regularly for dental cleanings and oral exams.
+- See your dentist regularly every 6 months for dental cleanings and oral exams.